CyberMiles/travis/docs/connect-testnet.rst

 * You will download 0.1.3-beta software, and restart the node
 * The process repeats until the block height is current

-In the instructions below, we will explain
+In the instructions below, we will explain how to sync a Linux binary node and a Docker node from genesis.

 Binary
 ======